 You may begin the certificate replacement process by contacting our transfer agent, American Stock Transfer & Trust Company at 1.800.937.5440 or www.amstock.com.

-Supertel Hospitality has selected four well-respected management companies to operate our hotels: Hospitality Management Advisors, Strand Development Company, Kinseth Hotel Corporation and Cherry Cove.
-These four organizations are independent, privately-owned management companies that operate our hotels pursuant to hotel management agreements.
+Condor Hospitality Trust, Inc. has selected five well-respected management companies to operate our hotels: Hospitality Management Advisors, Strand Development Company, Kinseth Hotel Corporation, Cherry Cove and Peachtree Hospitality Management.
+These five organizations are independent, privately-owned management companies that operate our hotels pursuant to hotel management agreements.
 The hotel management agreements provide that these professional management companies have control over all operational aspects of the hotels covered by their respective agreements, including employee-related matters.

 In order for us to meet certain gross income tests and maintain our favorable REIT status under the federal tax laws, our hotels must generally be operated and managed by an "independent contractor" and such independent contractors must also generally furnish or render services to the tenants and guests of our hotels.